nodejitsu/haibu/README.md

 `jitsu` is intended to work with the full production stack at Nodejitsu and should not be used with `haibu`.

-### My drones are not being balanced in a logical order

-Many browsers will submit multiple requests beyond a simple html page, favicons are a likely culprit.

-### Do I have to use `haibu-balancer`?

-No, `haibu-balancer` is a completely optional part of `haibu` and does not need to be run.

 #### Author: [Nodejitsu Inc.](http://www.nodejitsu.com)